 Address any environmental regulations that might apply to the premises.
 This could include provisions related to hazardous materials, waste disposal, and compliance with local environmental laws.

-If you foresee the potential for growth, consider negotiating an option to expand your leased space in the same building or complex.
+If you foresee the growth potential, consider negotiating an option to expand your leased space in the same building or complex.
 This can save you from the hassle of relocating if your business expands.

 Plan for the end of the lease agreement.
 Discuss options for early termination, renewal, and the process for returning the premises in good condition.
 A clear exit strategy can help you transition smoothly out of the property.